Pandit Taranath

 The last track on the Tabla album is a short speech that he did in Stockholm in connection with this performance:

-On November 1, 2019 we release yet one more album where Taranathji is playing.
+On November 1, 2019 we released yet one more album where Taranathji is playing.
 This is a live recording from 1966 and he accompanies sitar maestro Ustad Bale Khan of Gwalior and Kirana gharana in a private concert.
 The album is called Live in London 1966.

 March 6, 2017, his 102nd birthday I’d shared a small message from him as he was leaving for the states for the first time in 1967.
 On the back of a photo I had taken of him he wrote some encouraging words like the true guru he was:

-all records with Pandit Taranath
+Other albums with Pandit Taranath